-Operating the pilot plant has also enabled Nano One to complete preliminary engineering plans for a modular 3,300 tonne/year cathode production unit that could supply materials for roughly 24,000 electric vehicle batteries averaging 60kWh each.
-Nano One has also begun efforts on detailed plant engineering in support of technology licensing proposals to global industrial interests.
+Operating the pilot has also enabled Nano One to complete preliminary engineering plans for a modular 3,300 tonnes/year cathode production unit that could supply materials for roughly 24,000 60kWh electric vehicle batteries.
+Nano One has also begun work on detailed plant engineering in support of technology licensing proposals to global industrial interests.